scotentSD/practice/techniques/cynefin.md

  <iframe class ="img-half-width"  width="560" height="315" src="https://www.youtube.com/embed/N7oz366X0-8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <p>This is not a model.
 A model seek to represent reality while a framework is a way of looking at reality.
-It's not about making categories but about making sense'.<br>
+It's not about making categories but about making sense.<br>
   In categorisation models, Framework precedes data<br>
   In sense making models: data precedes framework<br>
   There are 5 domains, 2 ordered on the right, 2 unordered on the left and disorder in the middle<br>